-In general, Elected Members, committee members and employees must not seek or accept (either directly or indirectly) any immediate or future gift (including any financial benefit, reward, donation or hospitality) for themselves, or for any other person or body, as a result of their role with the City.
+In general, Elected Members, Committee Members and employees must not seek or accept (either directly or indirectly) any immediate or future gift (including any financial benefit, reward, donation or hospitality) for themselves, or for any other person or body, as a result of their role with the City.

 In particular, employees, other than the CEO or Directors, must not accept any act of hospitality without prior approval of the CEO or a Director, as appropriate.

-Despite the general presumption against seeking or accepting gifts or acts of hospitality, Elected Members, committee members and employees may accept some types of gifts which are excluded from this Code's coverage.
+Despite the general presumption against seeking or accepting gifts or acts of hospitality, Elected Members, Committee Members and employees may accept some types of gifts which are excluded from this Code's coverage.

-For the purposes of this Code, a gift has the extended meaning set out in section 5.82(4) of the Local Government Act 1995 and includes:
+For the purposes of the Code, a gift has the extended meaning set out in section 5.82(4) of the Local Government Act 1995 and includes as follows: